After 3 years of taking a breather, I’m back shooting in London.

-That love of light has continued to grow over the years.
-Working with, and mixing, different light sources to create dramatic, powerful images.
+My love of light has continued to grow over the years.
+Mixing different light sources to create dramatic, powerful images.

-I’ve been taking pictures professionally since my first commercial job for All Bar One in 1998.
+I’ve been shooting professionally since my first commercial job for All Bar One in 1998.

-I enjoy working with professional athletes at the top of their game, to grassroots projects with local communities that share a passion for sport and healthy living.
+I work with professional athletes and big brands, to grassroots projects and local communities.
+Anyone that shares a passion for sport and healthy living.